-How to Use SEARCH Function in excel?
+How to Use the Search Function in excel?

 =SEARCH(“Good”, B6) and output will be 1.

-And suppose there are two match found for good then SEARCH in excel will give you the first match value if you want the other good location then you just use the =SEARCH(“Good”, B7, 2) [start_num] as 2 then it will give you the location of second match value and output will be 6.
+And suppose there are two matches found for good then SEARCH in excel will give you the first match value if you want the other good location then you just use the =SEARCH(“Good”, B7, 2) [start_num] as 2 then it will give you the location of second match value and output will be 6.